jwhitbeck/java-rdb-parser/README.md

 caller to efficiently skip over these entries or defer their decoding to a worker thread.

-RDB files created by all versions of Redis through 7.0.x are supported (i.e., RDB versions 1 through 10).
+RDB files created by all versions of Redis through 7.4.x are supported (i.e., RDB versions 1 through 12).
 Some features, however, are not supported:

 - [Modules](https://redis.io/modules), introduced in RDB version 8
 - [Streams](https://redis.io/topics/streams-intro), introduced in RDB version 9.

 If you need these, please open an issue or a pull request.

+[Valkey](https://valkey.io/), an open source fork of Redis 7.2, uses the same RDB format as of 8.0.x, and this library can read those as well.

 To use this library, including the following dependency in your `pom.xml`.